nehanarkhede/kafka-scalathon/README.md

 ### Kafka producer examples ###

-1. Run the basic producer examples - bin/basic-producer-example.sh
+* Run the basic producer examples

+	`bin/basic-producer-example.sh`

-Run the kafka consumer shell [see quickstart](http://sna-projects.com/kafka/quickstart.php) kafka/bin/kafka-consumer-shell.sh --topic test-topic --props config/consumer.properties
+	Run the kafka consumer shell [see quickstart](http://sna-projects.com/kafka/quickstart.php) `kafka/bin/kafka-consumer-shell.sh --topic test-topic --props config/consumer.properties`

-2. Run the producer encoder example - bin/producer-encoder-example.sh
+* Run the producer encoder example

+	`bin/producer-encoder-example.sh

-Run the kafka consumer shell to consume that data kafka/bin/kafka-consumer-shell.sh --topic member-records --props config/consumer.properties
+	Run the kafka consumer shell to consume that data

+	`kafka/bin/kafka-consumer-shell.sh --topic member-records --props config/consumer.properties`

-3. Run the producer partitioner example - bin/producer-partitioner-example.sh
+* Run the producer partitioner example

+	`bin/producer-partitioner-example.sh`

 	Spin up another kafka consumer in the same group and topic to see automatic load balancing amongst the two consumers

-kafka/bin/kafka-consumer-shell.sh --topic member-records --props config/consumer.properties
+	`kafka/bin/kafka-consumer-shell.sh --topic member-records --props config/consumer.properties`

 	Run the producer partitioner again and observe, all the "US" location records go to one consumer, while all "EUR" records go to the other consumer

 ### Kafka consumer examples ###

-Run the consumer decoder examples to consumer all data from the "member-records" topic bin/consumer-decoder-example.sh
+* Run the consumer decoder examples to consumer all data from the "member-records" topic

+	`bin/consumer-decoder-example.sh`

+### Want to contribute to Kafka ? ###

 For project ideas to contribute to Kafka, see our [projects page](http://sna-projects.com/kafka/projects.php)

+Send us a pull request [here](https://github.com/kafka-dev/kafka)